All guides

 Cost over 1, 2, and 5 shows

-Over two shows the gap narrows because custom booths can usually be reused with new graphics for $3K–$8K, while modular reconfigurations cost roughly the same.
+Over two shows the gap narrows because custom booths can usually be reused with new graphics at a fraction of the original build cost, while modular reconfigurations cost roughly the same each time.
 By the third show, custom can pull even or ahead β€” assuming the design still feels current and the structure is in good shape after travel.

 Over five shows, the answer depends on whether your booth needs to grow or change layouts.
-If you're locked into the same configuration for years, custom wins on cost-per-show.
+If you're locked into the same configuration for years, custom tends to win on cost-per-show.
 If you need to change footprints (10x10 at one show, 20x20 at another), modular wins because you can reconfigure without scrapping hardware.

 Lead time and last-minute changes